kgryte/github-get/README.md

 #### 'end'

-The `Query` instance emits an `end` event once a query is finished processing all requests.
+A `Query` instance emits an `end` event once a query is finished processing all requests.
 Of interest, the emitted event includes [rate-limit](https://developer.github.com/v3/rate_limit/) information, which could be useful for throttling queries.

 ``` javascript
 function onEnd( evt ) {